vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 * Triggers - Your app can react to PowaTag tags placed around the environment.
 * Workflows - Respond to tags by providing appropriate and contextual user journeys.
+* Products - People can purchase products from PowaTag merchants using your app.
 * Baskets - People can purchase products from PowaTag merchants using your app.

 <br />